SitePen/dgrid/README.md

 so visual styling should be controlled through CSS.
 The Grid creates classes based on the column ids and field names with the convention of `column-<column-id>` and `field-<field-name>`.
-(If you specify a `className` in the column definition, it is used in place of `field-<field-name>`.)
+(If a `className` is specified in the column definition, it is used in place of `field-<field-name>`.)
 For example, you could define a grid and CSS like so:

     <style>